aghoshpro/OntoRaster/README.md

 - To check how many LOD2 gml files are needed to cover the aforementioned AOI one may go to [OpenData](https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=lod2&active=MASSENDOWNLOAD) and upload text file containing geometry of the AOI in `EWKT` format.

 - It will give something like below.
-One can also download the file `./diagrams/lod2.meta4` which contains all LONGs and LATs for the entire dataset with respective links.
+One can also download the file `./diagrams/lod2.meta4` which contains all `longitudes` and `latitudes` for the entire dataset with respective links.

  <div align="center">
    <img src="./diagrams/CityGML.PNG" width=400>